 When you connect an external hard drive to your Windows 10 computer, sometimes it may not work as expected and produce an error “not responding”.
 You try to reconnect the device multiple times, but the error still seems to persist.
 Though your computer detects the hard drive and is visible in My Computer, it doesn’t respond.
 Even when you connect it to another computer, the issue persists.
-How to fix a not responding external hard drive?
+How to fix a non-responding external hard drive?

 Well, in this article, we have explained 2 different methods to troubleshoot the problem.
 But before we proceed, it is advisable to recover data from the USB device as a first step.
 To help you achieve this, Remo Recover serves as a fantastic tool.
 It is designed to recover data from USBs that are not responding or are unrecognizable.
 The software performs a deep scan of the drive and recovers all data along with the original structure.
-So, you will have no trouble identifying the required files after recovery.
+So, you will have no trouble identifying the required files after recovery or repairing files after recovery.

 All your files like photos, videos, documents, .exe files, etc. can be recovered by the software.
 Moreover, the tool supports all brands of USBs like SanDisk, Samsung, Transcend, HP, Sony, Toshiba, etc. Now that we’ve seen how the software works, let us move on to the steps to recover deleted files from the external hard drive.